 - The victim was an invitee or an individual visiting or staying on the property where the need to obtain permission was moot.

 - A duty to care for the invitee or guest was established.

 - A breach of duty occurred and caused the injury suffered by the victim.

 - That injury incurred losses which the land or property owner should be responsible for paying.

-What Compensation is Available for Injuries on Someone Else’s Property?
+What Compensation is Available for Injuries on Someone Else’s Property in Douglasville, GA?